BMP-TUD/pyCLINE/paper.md

 Understanding the nullcline structure of a system provides several key benefits [@Prokop2024b]:

 - **Comprehensive System Characterization:** Nullclines fully describe the system’s steady-state behavior and provide richer insights than time series data alone.
-- **Reduced Complexity for Symbolic Model Identification:** Once nullcline structures are identified, symbolic equations can be inferred using sparse regression techniques, such as SINDy or symbolic regression (SR) [@Brunton2016, @Schmidt2009], with significantly lower computational complexity compared to direct time-series-based approaches.
+- **Reduced Complexity for Symbolic Model Identification:** Once nullcline structures are identified, symbolic equations can be inferred using sparse regression techniques, such as sparse identification of nonlinear dynamics (SINDy) [@Brunton2016] or symbolic regression (SR) [@Schmidt2009], with significantly lower computational complexity compared to direct time-series-based approaches.
 - **Bias Reduction through Model-Free Inference:** Unlike traditional white-box methods, CLINE does not rely on predefined candidate terms (e.g., library-based functions), minimizing biases in model formulation and increasing adaptability to diverse systems.

 ## Methodology